Gijs Van Vaerenbergh

 Inverse Ruin

-On an archaeological site in Policoro, in the South of Italy, an artistic intervention stages a Dionesian temple.
-The Greek temple was part of the acropolis of the city of Herakleia, founded in 433-32 BC.
-The installation presents an (artistic) interpretation of the temple as a volume, since only the foundations of the temple and the adjacent agora with the altar remain today.
+On an archaeological site in Policoro, in southern Italy, an artistic intervention stages a Dionysian temple.
+This Greek temple was part of the acropolis of the city of Herakleia, founded in 433-32 BC.
+The installation presents an interpretation of the temple as a sculptural volume, as only the foundations and the adjacent agora with the altar remain today.

-Normally, deterioration and ruination occur from the top down: the roof cladding is the first to disappear because it is the most exposed to the elements, then the roof structure, and so forth.
-Socles, plinths and floors survive the longest.
-In this permanent installation, the ruination process is theatrically inverted: The roof, upper wall sections and parts of the columns are shown.
-Visitors are now able to walk under an artificial ruin of the temple, hanging within a steel structure.
+Typically, deterioration and ruination occur from the top down: the roof cladding is the first to disappear due to its exposure to the elements, followed by the roof structure, and so on.
+Plinths, floors, and foundations tend to survive the longest.
+In this permanent installation, the ruination process is theatrically inverted: the roof, upper wall sections, and parts of the columns are displayed.
+Visitors can walk beneath an artificial ruin of the temple, suspended within a steel grid structure, while still having access to the original ruins on the ground.

-The installation urges visitors to be aware of the often slightly artificial nature of the ruin.
-The romantic qualities that are ascribed to a certain image of a ruin are questioned here.
-By literally turning expectations upside down, a whole new perspective on the Dionysian temple, and on the concept of a ruin in general, is unveiled.
+The installation encourages visitors to recognize the artificial nature of ruins.
+Contrary to popular belief, ruins are not merely constructions that have naturally decayed over time; they are often artificial constructs shaped by human vision and ideology.
+The romantic qualities ascribed to certain images of ruins are critically examined here.
+By literally turning expectations upside down, a whole new perspective on the Dionysian temple—and on the concept of a ruin in general—is revealed.

 COMMISSION